ravencole/JSFuck-Compiler/README.md

     (![]+[])[3] === 's'
     (![]+[])[4] === 'e'

 Numbers are no more complicated than Strings.
-Throw caution to the wind, and tell JavaScript to pull an Integer out of your empty Array.

     typeof +[] === 'Number'
            +[] === 0

 And now if we flip the boolean and parse the Int back out of it...

     typeof +!+[] === 'Number'
            +!+[] === 1

 Notice that we can generate Int 1 more than one way.

     +!![] === +!+[]

-    It's convention to use +!+[] rather than +!![], but only because it reads better.
+It's convention to use `+!+[]` rather than `+!![]`, but only because it reads better.
 Right now we can get any number we'll need just by adding one and one.

     +!+[] === 1
     !+[]+!+[] === 2